RIDM: Reinforced Inverse Dynamics Modeling for Learning from a Single Observed Demonstration: Empirical Results

-Having motivated the importance of the transformed state space for successful performance, we now present our core results.
+We now present our core results.
 This section is organized as follows.
 Section \ref{baseline_gaifo_rl} proposes a reasonable baseline to compare against our method.
 Section \ref{core_hypothesis_valid} presents the performance of our algorithm against this baseline.